frederic-perez/AmE-dictionary/data/idioms.md

 __lay down and die__ :dart: To quit; to give up hope or ambition. _We might have had an unexpected loss in the playoffs, but that doesn’t mean this team is ready to lay down and die!_
 __lay off__
 __lay out__ :dart: __3__ To detail or explain something explicitly, such as a plan or concept.
 A noun or pronoun can be used between “lay” and “out.” _When he began laying out his campaign strategy, we all realized that he actually had a shot at winning._
-__lay the groundwork (for something)__ :dart::two: To create or prepare the basics or essential foundation (for something); to pave the way (for something). _Our success with this healthcare bill wouldn’t be possible, had the previous administration not laid the groundwork already._ _As CEO of the company, I laid the groundwork for one of the most successful international firms in the country._
+__lay the groundwork (for something)__ :dart::six: To create or prepare the basics or essential foundation (for something); to pave the way (for something). _Our success with this healthcare bill wouldn’t be possible, had the previous administration not laid the groundwork already._ _As CEO of the company, I laid the groundwork for one of the most successful international firms in the country._
+__lay to rest__ (lay (someone) to rest)
-__laze about__ To relax or spend time idly; to do nothing or very little. _It’s a gorgeous day outside, so you kids get off your butts and quit lazing about!_
+__laze about__ :two: To relax or spend time idly; to do nothing or very little. _It’s a gorgeous day outside, so you kids get off your butts and quit lazing about!_
-__lazy-bones__ A particularly lazy or indolent person. _Come on, lazy-bones, you’ve spent half the day in bed.
+__lazy-bones__ :two: A particularly lazy or indolent person. _Come on, lazy-bones, you’ve spent half the day in bed.
 Time to get up and be productive!_
+__lazybones__ A lazy person.
+__leach away__ __1__ To become dissolved, eroded, or carried away, by or as by some percolating liquid. _Nutrients in the soil have continued leaching away as the groundwater become more acidic._ _All emotion had been leached away._ __2__ To dissolve, erode, or carry something away due to percolation.
+In this usage, a noun or pronoun can be used between “leach” and “away.” _Over time, the saltwater leached the limestone away all along the coastline._
 __lead domino__ :two::hammer:
-__lead nowhere__ To ultimately yield or achieve no useful, beneficial, or successful result or outcome. _This meeting is leading nowhere.
+__lead nowhere__ :two: To ultimately yield or achieve no useful, beneficial, or successful result or outcome. _This meeting is leading nowhere.
 We’ve been here for over two hours now and haven’t even been able to come up with a name for our product!_
-__lead the pack__
+__lead the pack__ :two: To be at the forefront of a particular group, either literally or figuratively. _We had Bill lead the pack on our tour through Rome._
 __lead the way__
 __lean and mean__ :dart: Fit and ready for hard, efficient work. _Companies are running lean and mean these days._
 __lean on (someone or something)__
 __leap of faith__
-__leap to (someone’s) mind__ To suddenly or immediately materialize in someone’s mind. _A: “What would you like to have for dinner?”
+__leap to (someone’s) mind__ :two: To suddenly or immediately materialize in someone’s mind. _A: “What would you like to have for dinner?”
 B: “I’m not sure, nothing’s really leaping to mind.”_
-__leapfrog over (someone or something)__
+__leapfrog over (someone or something)__ :three::hammer:
-__leaps and bounds__ :dart::five: __2__ Very large degrees of or rapid progress forward.
+__leaps and bounds__ :dart::six: __2__ Very large degrees of or rapid progress forward.
 (Used especially in the phrases “by/in leaps and bounds” and “make leaps and bounds.”) _Samantha’s delivery business has been growing by leaps and bounds recently._ _Communication and control technologies are advancing in leaps and bounds._
-__learn (something) the hard way__ :dart::two::hammer:
+__learn (something) the hard way__ :dart::three::hammer: _Starting your own business is really tough.
+I had to learn that the hard way._
 __learn the ropes__ :three::hammer:
 __learning curve__
 __least said, soonest mended__
 __leather-lunged__ (used before a noun) Having an extremely or inordinately loud or strong voice, as of someone with very robust lungs. _Despite her petite frame, the leather-lunged lead singer was able to shake the audience with her soulful outpourings._
 __leave (one’s) mark__
-__leave (something) out of account__ To ignore something; to pay little or no heed to something. _Don’t leave your father’s advice out of account—he knows what he’s talking about!_
+__leave (something) out of account__ :two: To ignore something; to pay little or no heed to something. _Don’t leave your father’s advice out of account—he knows what he’s talking about!_ _If you leave the constituents’ opinions out of account on this issue, you can kiss their votes goodbye in the election next fall._
+__leave a lot to be desired__ To be very inadequate or unsatisfactory; to lack a large amount of what is desired or required.
-__leave home__ To cease living with one’s parents; to strike out on one’s own. _I regret leaving home at such a young age, but it did teach me some good lessons about self-reliance._
+__leave home__ :three: To cease living with one’s parents; to strike out on one’s own. _I regret leaving home at such a young age, but it did teach me some good lessons about self-reliance._ _Leaving home ain’t easy._
 __leave it at that__ :dart::two: To take no further action or say nothing more about something. _Let’s not spend too long on this.
 Let’s just put on a few finishing touches and leave it at that._
 __leave much to be desired__ :dart: To be very inadequate or unsatisfactory; to lack a large amount of what is desired or required. _The film has a very interesting premise, but the final product leaves much to be desired._
 __leave no stone unturned__ :two::hammer: _We are leaving no stone unturned._